FODMAP is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.

 Let’s take it one at a time, with a small sampling of high FODMAP foods, which are common triggers for those who poorly absorb them:

-- Fermentable – this refers to the process (fermentation) by which bacteria break down organic compounds and use them for growth and reproduction.
+This refers to the process (fermentation) by which bacteria break down organic compounds and use them for growth and reproduction.
 Poorly digested carbohydrates like the FODMAPs below are the perfect fuel for this bacterial feast!

-- Oligosaccharides – this term encompasses fructans and galacto-oligosaccharides.
+This term encompasses fructans and galacto-oligosaccharides.
 Common foods that are high in these FODMAPs are wheat, onions, garlic, beans and cashews.

-- Disaccharides – this refers to the double sugar, lactose, which is found in dairy products such as milk, ice cream, custard, puddings and certain types of cheese.
+This refers to the double sugar, lactose, which is found in dairy products such as milk, ice cream, custard, puddings and certain types of cheese.

-- Monosaccharides – this references the “simple sugar,” fructose.
+This references the “simple sugar,” fructose.
 Fructose is a problem when it is present in greater amounts than glucose in foods such as apples, mangoes, pears, asparagus, agave and honey.

 While there are many more high FODMAP foods to be aware of, the part we really want to stress is that there are vastly MORE foods that are low FODMAP and that you CAN eat!

 Unfortunately, you won’t see the terms fructan or disaccharide on a food label, so what can you do?
 Read about The Low FODMAP Diet and learn how FODMAP Everyday can help you eat well and stay symptom-free.
 You can also download the Monash University Low FODMAP Diet App, which will give you access to a regularly updated list of foods and their FODMAP content.
 You can also download our FODMAP Everyday Low FODMAP Reference List on our Resource page.